sgcodes7471/EnergyChain/README.md

 │       └── purchase            <- Includes the files generated for ZK Proof for Buy-side │       └── sell                <- Includes the files generated for ZK Proof for Sell-side

-├── listing                     <- Auto generated folder for building and deploying the subgraphs.
+├── carbon-x-listing                     <- Auto generated folder for building and deploying the subgraphs.
 Consists the schema and events

 ├── app                         <- Main directory consisting of the source code of the application │   └── AdminDashboard          <- Consists the UI made on ReactJS of the admin dashboard used to verify the documents of the businesses before their onchain onboarding